davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 ## Rollback and Disaster Recovery

-> Challenge: TSOs are a dangerous persistent state that cannot be rolled back or restored easily.
+TSOs are a dangerous persistent state that cannot be rolled back or restored easily.

 TSOs suffer from the same problem as first-generation packaging orgs: they are long-lived orgs whose state _must_ be mutated during the development and delivery process, but whose state it is inherently dangerous to mutate.
 It's dangerous because if you make a mistake, you may not be able to put it back.
 And you might even put your org into an unrecoverable or difficult-to-recover state, imposing heavy costs on your business and blocking your ability to deliver to customers for an extended period of time.